antvis/S2/s2-site/docs/manual/advanced/custom/hook.en.md

 It is used to change the size (length, width) and coordinates (x, y) of row and column leaf nodes, such as changing row height and column width, etc. [example](/examples/custom/custom-layout#custom-coordinate) .

-## layoutDataPosition
+## layoutCellMeta

-Dynamically change the positioning of data and revise the value of some grids. [example](/examples/custom/custom-layout#custom-data-position) .
+Dynamically change the positioning of data and revise the value of some grids. [example](/examples/custom/custom-layout#custom-layout-cell-meta) .

 ## layout Hierarchy